JFesta/Reversio/README.md

 ### Possible next features:
 * Support for MySql
 * Support for Oracle
-* Dacpac as a source
+* Use a .dacpac as a source